DAF201/toys/scissor_and_glue/readme.md

-put the input image in the same folder as the scissor
+put the input image in the same folder as the scissor, there is an example input

 any name works